hsjharvey/Reinforcement-Learning/README.md

 ## General:
-- I implement RL algorithms in this repo to better understand them.
-- I tend to focus on the RL part rather than the network structure.
-Therefore, the network structure of the algorithms in this report is pretty simple.
+- I tend to focus on the RL part rather than the network structure; the network structure of the algorithms in this report is pretty simple.
-- My own research is related to distributional RL so I spend most of my effort implementing distributional RL algorithms.
-- Implementation of neural networks has improved/changed dramatically over the past three years.
-Unfortunately I was not able to keep up with the trends since my own research did not focus on the network structure.
-For sure some code are not efficient, everytime there is a major shift in the packages (OpenAI gym, tensorflow), I merely change the code so that they can work.
 - I hope the generic algorithm structure helps.

-## Environment:
-So far I've only tested all algorithms on [CartPole](https://github.com/openai/gym/wiki/CartPole-v0).

 ## Algorithms: